sighupio/gatekeeper-policy-manager/README.md

 $ APP_ENV=development GPM_LOG_LEVEL=DEBUG go run main.go
 ```

+> [!TIP]
-> 💡 Access to a Kubernetes cluster with OPA Gatekeeper deployed is recommended to debug the application.
+> Access to a Kubernetes cluster with OPA Gatekeeper deployed is recommended to debug the application.

 ## Contributing